 How To Assist A Distressed Student

 Referring others for counseling is an important and sometimes difficult task.
-Every year many students, faculty, and staff call or come to the Counselling Centre expressing concern about someone - a friend, relative, roommate, or student.
+Every year many registered students, faculty, and staff call or come to the Student Wellness and Counselling Centre expressing concern about someone - a friend, relative, roommate, or student.

 Student problems may include stress overload, depression, anxiety, family or relationship issues, physical or sexual abuse, academic difficulties, substance abuse, eating issues, and identity concerns.
-Staff and faculty may wish to consult with the on-call counsellor or director of the Counselling Centre to explore strategies for assisting students.
+Staff and faculty may wish to consult with the on-call counsellor or director of the Student Wellness and Counselling Centre to explore strategies for assisting students.